noahehall/nodeproto/README.md

     - terminal 1: `pnpm exec ultra --monitor`
     - terminal 2: see any of the cmds below
     - [always use pnpm exec with ultra](https://github.com/folke/ultra-runner#rocket-usage)
-  - run cmd in specific pkg `pnpm exec ultra -r --filter "@nodeproto/configproto" test`
+  - run cmd in specific pkg `pnpm proto @nodeproto/client start`
-  - run cmd in specific pkg + dependencies `pnpm exec ultra -r --filter "+@nodeproto/configproto" test`
+  - run cmd in specific pkg + dependencies `pnpm proto +@nodeproto/configproto test`
     - note the `+` before the pkg name
     - dependencies: other monorepo pkgs, not node_modules
-  - run cmd in all pkgs matching scope `pnpm exec ultra -r --filter "@nodeproto/*" test`
+  - run cmd in all pkgs matching scope `pnpm proto "@nodeproto/*" test`
-    - in a monorepo with a single scope, this will run all pkgs
+    - will run all packages with scope @nodeproto
-  - run cmd in all subdirectory `pnpm exec ultra -r --filter "packages/libraries/*" test`
+  - run cmd in all subdirectory `pnpm proto "packages/libraries/*" test`
   - run cmd in all pkgs `pnpm exec ultra -r test`
+  - run specific package behind gateway
+    - `pnpm exec ultra -r start:client` open browser to `localhost:7777`
+      - generally check `packages/apps/gateway/package.json` to see scripts
+        - you want to add the start:PKG cmd in the gateway so ultra runs them both
+  - run all packages behind gateway
+    - `pnpm exec ultra -r start`
+      - generall all pkgs should have a `start` script

 - **TODO** default cmds available to all (appropriate) pkgs
   - test|test:ci|test:integration|test:e2e|test:ing (unit)|test:ing:e2e